 B. Saves it as PENDING if more items are to be added but at a later date; either the provider or his assistant can complete the chart later on.

 C. Saves the chart as FOR REVIEW if the chart is to be sent to another user in the system for reviewing.
+Charts can be sent for review only to clinical users in the system.

 D. Saving as VOID logically deletes the chart.